What is Article View?

 Pocket keeps showing the original version of a page I’ve saved.
 How can I see it in Article View?

-If Pocket is unable to display the content in Article View, the original version will be shown.
-There are several reasons why an article may not appear in Pocket’s Article View.
+If Pocket is unable to display the content in Article View, the original version will be shown in what we call Web View.
+There are several reasons why an article may not appear as expected (or won't display at all) in Pocket’s Article View:

 - Pocket might not be interpreting the page as an article.
-If you saved an article and it’s not showing in Article View correctly, please report it by following the instructions above.
+If you saved an article and it’s not showing in Article View correctly, please report it to our team.

 - Text from PDFs cannot be extracted, so we can't display this text in Article View.